 - KING SOLOMON: Read the story of Solomon’s asking for wisdom in I Kings 3 in the Bible.
 Talk about the characteristics of a wise and discerning leader.
 Sing the old hymn “Be Thou My Vision.”

-- GRANDPARENTS DAY: Celebrate National Grandparents Day on September 13 with an activity adapted from The Amen Corner, a featured product for the month: Read Proverbs 6:20-23 to participants.
+- GRANDPARENTS DAY: Celebrate National Grandparents Day on the second Sunday in September with this activity: Read Proverbs 6:20-23 to participants.
 Ask them what proverbs or sayings they used or heard in their own homes, especially those said by their mothers or grandmothers.
 Make a list of other proverbs or sayings that are commonly used by people.

 - OWLS: Discuss the meaning of “wise as an owl.”
 Why is the bird often used as a symbol of wisdom?
 Recite the old nursery rhyme “A Wise Old Owl,” and answer the question posed at end of the rhyme.
 Discover why the U.S. Army used the nursery rhyme on a poster in World War II.